-From its origin the internal carotid artery passes up the neck in front of the transverse processes of the superior three cervical vertebrae, first lying lateral to the external carotid artery, then passing deeper and medially from it.
+The internal carotid artery arises at the level between the third and fourth cervical vertebrae.
+From its origin, the vessel passes up the neck in front of the transverse processes of the superior three cervical vertebrae, first lying lateral to the external carotid artery, then passing deeper and medially from it.
 The internal carotid artery enters the cranial cavity via the inferior aperture of the carotid canal in the petrous part of the temporal bone without giving off any branches.
-Here the internal carotid artery turns anteriorly, passes through the cavernous sinus in the carotid groove and exits it at the level of the anterior clinoid process.
-From here the internal carotid artery forms a small curvature upwards and then backwards, and divides into the following branches:
+Here the artery turns anteriorly, passes through the cavernous sinus in the carotid groove, and exits it at the level of the anterior clinoid process.
+Then the internal carotid artery forms a small curvature upwards and then backward and divides into several branches.

 - anterior cerebral artery